evwhite2/PlanIt/README.md

 # PlanIt
-Simple day-planner application
+Simple day-planner application.

-Use of Moment js deployed to keep track of your day easily and beautifully.
+Use of Moment.js deployed to keep track of your day easily and beautifully.

+Simply fill out your event based on the time of day and hit the save icon to keep your schedule set for the day.